ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/7-wrap/_index.md

 There is of course more then one way to accomplish this, but here is what you should do:

-- Make sure all hosts are in the inventory group `Webserver`.
+- Make sure all three hosts are in the inventory `Webserver`.

 - Define a variable `stage` with the value `dev` for the `Webserver` inventory:

-  - Add `stage: dev` to the inventory `Webserver` by putting it into the **VARIABLES** field beneath the three start-yaml dashes.
-Click **Save**
+  - Add `stage: dev` to the inventory `Webserver` by putting it into the **Variables** field beneath the three start-yaml dashes.

 {{% notice warning %}}
-Make sure to add the variable to the inventory and **not** to the new node3!
+Make sure to add the variable to the inventory and **not** to a node!
+And take care to keep the three dashes that mark the YAML start in place when adding variables in Automation Controller!
 {{% /notice %}}

-- In the same way add a variable `stage: prod` but this time only for `node2` (by clicking the hostname in the **HOSTS** view).
-Click **Save**
+- In the same way add a variable `stage: prod` but this time only for `node2` (go to the **Hosts** view of the inventory).

+{{% notice tip %}}
 This way the host variable overrides the variable set at the Inventory level because it's more specific and takes precedence.

-{{% notice tip %}}
-Make sure to keep the three dashes that mark the YAML start in place!
 {{% /notice %}}

 ## Create the Template

 - Create a new **Job Template** named `Create Web Content` that

-  - targets the `Webserver` inventory
+  - Targets the `Webserver` inventory.

-  - uses the Playbook `rhel/apache/webcontent.yml` from the **Ansible Workshop Examples** Project
+  - Uses the Playbook `rhel/apache/webcontent.yml` from the **Ansible Workshop Examples** Project.

-  - Defines two variables: `dev_content: default dev content` and `prod_content: default prod content` in the **EXTRA VARIABLES FIELD**
+  - Defines two variables: `dev_content: default dev content` and `prod_content: default prod content` in **Variables**.

   - Uses `Workshop Credentials` and runs with privilege escalation.